Kathmandu UNESCO World Heritage Sites

 All Nepal Tour

-The drive from Palpa to Lumbini is one of the most interesting drives that takes you from the hills to the plains.
+The drive from Palpa to Lumbini takes you from the hills to the plains.

-There are over 30 monasteries here, all from different countries and carry their own unique identity and tradition.
+There are over 30 monasteries here, each representing a different country with its own unique identity and traditions.

 All Nepal Tour

-Getting glimpses of the endangered white rhino and Nepal tiger at Chitwan National Park will perfectly wrap up you Nepal tour.
+Ending your Nepal tour with glimpses of the endangered white rhino and Bengal tiger at Chitwan National Park provides a perfect conclusion.

-Nepal trip price can vary depending on the level of comfort, chosen activities, and trip duration.
+Nepal trip prices vary depending on your comfort level, chosen activities, and trip duration.

 Poon Hill Trek Nepal